Ave-Sergeev/Tictonix/README.md

 - Embeddings structure

-1) Creation of a new embeddings matrix with random filling.
+1) Creation of a new embedding matrix by different methods (Gaussian, Xavier, Uniform).
 2) Converting a vector of tokens into an embeddings matrix.
 3) Saving to a file (safetensors format), and retrieving the embeddings matrix from the file.